Our Mission Statement

 Warren Adams, M.S., CCC-SLP

 is an energetic and compassionate addition to KSLC.
-Warren is a graduate of Southern Connecticut University’s speech-language pathology program with a strong background in both rehabilitation from his training at Gaylord Hospital, and education from his current work at Hartford Public Schools.
+Warren is a graduate of Southern Connecticut University’s speech-language pathology program with a strong background in both rehabilitation from his training at Gaylord Hospital, and education from his current work at Berlin Public Schools.
 Warren is a knowledgeable clinician with a respectful and caring manner which serves him well at “coaching” his clients to

 success.
 Warren enjoys managing a variety of communication disorders across children and adult populations, though has a particular specialty in neurogenic stuttering disorders.